mezanddav/architect.cftools/README.md

 `sudo ufw enable`\
 `sudo ufw status`\
 You should see your open ports.

-_ATTENTION: DO NOT Enable UFW without enabling SSH and port 22.
+_ATTENTION: DO NOT Enable UFW without enabling SSH and port 22.\
-Otherwise you will lock yourslef out._
+Otherwise you will lock yourself out._

 `reboot` and let's install the agent.